-If students wish to celebrate their birthday with their classmates, ice block and popcorn packs are available to purchase from the canteen.
-Please let me know prior to the day as we have students with specific dietary needs.
-Thanks in advance for this.
+If students wish to celebrate their birthday with their classmates, ice-block and popcorn packs are available to purchase from the canteen.

 Absences

 If your child has been absent from school, please provide written notification to explain the absence either via the school office or using the school app within 5 days of your child's absence.